 Blog Commenting for SEO and Exposure: More Than Dofollow Links

-In times like these I get more comments for the SEO of it than comments out of the sheer joy of commenting.
+In times like these I get more comments for the SEO benefit of it than comments out of the sheer joy of commenting.

 There is nothing wrong with blog commenting for SEO and exposure unless of course you do it wrong.